LucasGarpelli/memory-game/README.md

 # Memory Game
-Este Projeto foi feito em Aula do curso B7web.
+Este Projeto foi feito por Lucas D Garpelli.

 # Available Scripts
 In the project directory, you can run: